Building Department

 • Clearing or repairing of leaks in plumbing systems that do not involve or require the replacement or rearrangement of valves, pipes or fixtures.

-This list is not necessarily all inclusive other work may be exempted from the requirements of obtaining a permit, please check with the Building Department for information on your particular project.
+This list is not necessarily all inclusive other work may be exempted from the requirements of obtaining a permit, please check with the Building Department for further information on your particular project.

 Who may apply?